Head's up, there might be affiliate links ahead!

 Overall, the changes I made to my diet weren’t that difficult to sustain because they were small and I made them one meal at a time.
 Breakfast, however, was definitely the meal I tended to struggle with the most.
 Giving up my beloved toast was HARD.
 I had been eating toast and peanut butter every morning since I had teeth, so letting my bread go was a huge change for me.

-I’m not suggesting everyone should give up bread, but I do think that processes grains are a big contributor to our obesity issue and I’ve learned first hand that carbs after the age of 40 are a recipe for fat gain.
+I’m not suggesting everyone should give up bread, but I do think that processes grains are a big contributor to inflammation and poor gut health and I’ve learned first hand that too many processed carbs after the age of 40 are a recipe for fat gain.
 So if you’re anything like me, less is definitely more.

 These days I start my day with eggs with salsa, mushrooms and spinach or protein pancakes.
 It’s not the same as my beloved toast… but it’s a close second.